swalter67/dslr/README.md

 #### Python Implementation

-ANOVA may be performed in Python using the [f_oneway function](https://dzone.com/articles/correlation-between-categorical-and-continuous-var-1) from the stats module in SciPy.
+[The one-way ANOVA](https://dzone.com/articles/correlation-between-categorical-and-continuous-var-1) tests the null hypothesis that two or more groups have the same population mean.
+It may be performed in Python using the [f_oneway function](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.f_oneway.html) from the stats module in SciPy.

 However, we will compute it by ourselves.
 Here is how we perform the calculation of MSB: